-Where an electoral officer is not satisfied that a CPS complies with Section 61(2) and (3), he/she must, under Section 61(4), return the CPS to the candidate specifying the concerns and reasons for them and the period within which an amended CPS may be resubmitted.
+Where an Electoral Officer is not satisfied that a CPS complies with section 61(2) and (3), they must, under section 61(4), return the CPS to the candidate specifying the concerns and reasons for them and the period within which an amended CPS may be resubmitted.

-A candidate will be treated as having failed to provide a CPS if Section 61(4) applies and he/she fails to submit an amended CPS within the period specified by the electoral officer or submits an amended CPS, which in the electoral officer's opinion, still fails to comply with Section 61(2) and (3).
+A candidate will be treated as having failed to provide a CPS if Section 61(4) applies and they fail to submit an amended CPS within the period specified by the Electoral Officer or submits an amended CPS, which in the Electoral Officer's opinion, still fails to comply with section 61(2) and (3).

-It is important to note that under Section 61(6), the electoral officer is not required to verify or investigate any information in a CPS may include in or with any CPS a disclaimer concerning the accuracy of the information therein.
+It is important to note that under section 61(6), the Electoral Officer is not required to verify or investigate any information in a CPS.
+The Electoral Officer may include, in or with any CPS a disclaimer concerning the accuracy of the information therein.

-The EO is not liable in relation to:
+The Electoral Officer is not liable in relation to:

-- any statement in or omitted from a CPS; or - the work of a prudently selected translator; or - the exercise of the powers and functions conferred on the electoral officer under Section 61.
+- any statement in or omitted from a CPS; or - · the work of a prudently selected translator; or - the exercise of the powers and functions conferred on the Electoral Officer under section 61.